React Tutorial

 The Completed App

-Here's the example to-do list that initializes the database and sets up automatic refresh for query results.
+Here's the example to-do list that initializes the ledger and sets up automatic refresh for query results.
 The list of todos will redraw for all users in real-time.
 Replace the code in src/App.js

 with the following: